Wide-Angle-Team/MehremLonderganMacfarlaneFactors.jl/README.md

 $$\begin{pmatrix} \ell_1 & \ell_2 & \ell_3 \\\ 0 & 0 & 0 \end{pmatrix}
 M_{\ell_1 \ell_2 \ell_3}(k_1, k_2, k_3)$$

-and so it won't blow up should the triangle condition on the $\ell_i$ be violated.
+and so it won't blow up in cases where the triangle condition on the $\ell_i$ is violated.